Woodworth, Louisiana: Court

 Woodworth is among 250 towns and villages in Louisiana with a Mayors court as provided by R.S.
 33:44l and 442.

 History

-A mayors court was authorized through Municipal charters, and an act of 1772, giving a mayor the jurisdiction of a justice of the peace as to petty causes.
+A mayor's court was authorized through municipal charters, and an act of 1772, giving a mayor the jurisdiction of a justice of the peace as to petty causes.
 Louisiana and Ohio have this form of court system.

 Controversy

 There has been controversy on the town being considered as a speed trap and the fact that the mayor has a conflict of interest also filling the Judiciary position.
 A suit was filed in one case ultimately resulting in the plaintiff being vindicated by a Louisiana appeals court.